 Senior Capstone Project

 The Senior Capstone Project is designed to answer: Who am I and Where am I going?
 It is the culminating activity of a student’s high school career.
 The Capstone Project provides students with the opportunity to demonstrate their knowledge and showcase the skills they have acquired over their past school years.
 The Capstone Project combines academic, career, and personal goals and components intended to challenge each student’s ability, stretch their limitations, and celebrate their individuality At Paulding School District High Schools the implementation of the Senior Capstone Project may be slightly different.
 However, all of the Georgia Department of Education Senior Capstone Project Guidance components are followed.
-Click Here for the link to the GaDOE Capstone Guidance document.
+The GaDOE Capstone Guidance document can be found online.
 Click on the local high school website for each high school’s information.